daegalus/dart-uuid/README.md

 ### Notes on Windows (currently)

 * Use cmd for pub
-* After a pub install delete the self-referencing link inside the packages folder (Issue 4877)
-* When actually running an application add an extra character to the beginning of your Package-root directory (Issue 4534)
+* When actually running an application add // to the beginning of your Package-root directory ([Issue 4534](http://code.google.com/p/dart/issues/detail?id=4534))

 ### Instructions